 Letterpress Printing Plates

-ALL of our letterpress printing plates are capable of holding very fine detail required for high-quality printing with solvent or oil-based inks.
+ALL of our magnesium and photopolymer letterpress printing plates are capable of holding very fine detail required for high-quality printing with solvent or oil-based inks.

 These are compatible with almost any letterpress machine

 Heidelberg, Adana, Craft Dragon & Quickutz are definitely some our most popular ones.